Defining NLME models in Pumas

 @covariates: covariate names

-The covariates in the remaining model blocks have to be specified in the @covariates block.
 This information is used to generate efficient code for expanding covariate information from each subject when fitting the model or evaluating likelihood contributions from observations.
 The format is simply to either use a one-liner:

 @model begin